xiv3r/20dBm-30dBm-Xiaomi-Mi-4C-Router-Mod/README.md

-# 20dBm-30dBm TX Power for Xiaom Mi 4C openwrt bootloader mod
+#  Xiaom Mi 4C Openwrt bootloader 20dBm-30dBm TX Power mod

-Backup factory block
+- Backup factory block
 For this we use the Luci web interface to the device.
 Go to System → Backup / Flash Firmware.
 Under Save mtdblock contents select the factory mtdblock.
 Click the SAVE MTDBLOCK button to download it.
-The name of the file has a convention of <HOSTNAME>.<Partition name>.bin (e.g. 4C-GW.mtd2.bin)
+The name of the file has a convention of <HOSTNAME>.<Partition name>.bin (e.g. bootloader.mtd0.bin)
 Keep in mind that the factory block on each device is unique to that device and has to be treated as such.

-Edit The Factory Block
+- Edit The Factory Block
 This is probably equivalent to brain surgery on a device LOL Open the factory block file with a hex editor.
 We use GHex on Ubuntu.
 Starting from address A0 is a row of values.